 There are two ways to migrate your application to the Workflows stack:

 Migrate your application via the migration wizard and update your wercker.yml as directed here.

 Delete your application on Wercker and start anew.
 New applications are Workflows-based by default.

-As the Workflows stack uses Docker containers as the underlying environment to run your pipeline jobs, you can use any container from the Docker Hub or other [container registry like Quay or GCR.
+Because the Workflows stack uses Docker containers as the underlying environment to run your pipeline jobs, you can use any container from Docker Hub or other container registries, like Quay and GCR.

-This also means there is no longer the need for Wercker officially supported containers.
+This means there is no longer a need for Wercker to use officially supported containers.
 Below you can find a list of official LXC containers previously available on the classic stack, with some recommendations to equivalent Docker containers.

 Note that if you can't find what you're looking for, you can always create your own container.

-In the yaml itself, you still use the
+In the yaml file itself, you still use the

 See this article for more information on using containers.

-Similar to the language containers mentioned above, you can use any Docker container for your services such as a database or queue.
+In a fashion similar to the language containers mentioned above, you can use any Docker container for your services, such as a database or queue.
 As with the classic stack, services are spun up next to the main programming environment container.
-Below you can find a list of official LXC containers previously available on the classic stack, with some recommendations to their Docker equivalents.
+Below you can find a list of official LXC containers previously available on the classic stack, with some recommendations on their Docker equivalents.